ChilliCream/graphql-workshop/README.md

 Then we need an IDE/editor in order to do some proper C# coding, you can use [VSCode](https://code.visualstudio.com/) or if you already have it on your system, Visual Studio or JetBrains Rider.

-Last but not least we will use our GraphQL IDE [Banana Cake Pop](https://chillicream.com/products/bananacakepop).
+Last but not least we will use our GraphQL IDE [Nitro](https://get-nitro.chillicream.com).

 > Note: When installing Visual Studio you only need to install the `ASP.NET and web development` workload.